Kik Alicha

 Notes

-Adjust the thickness as needed.
+Adjust the consistency.